Kintiru/blog/_drafts/Github Multi Account.md

-In Wterminal or git bash,
+In Windows terminal or git bash,

 ```
 ssh-keygen -t ed25519 -C "your_email@example.com"